-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Oregon to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms, flooding, landslides and mudslides on Feb.
-23 - 26, 2019.
+WASHINGTON -- FEMA announced that federal emergency aid has been made available to the state of Oregon to supplement state, tribal and local recovery efforts in the areas affected by wildfires and straight-line winds beginning on Sept.
+7, 2020 and continuing.

-Rosalyn L. Cole has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Cole said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Dolph A. Diemont has been named as the Federal Coordinating Officer for federal response and recovery operations in the affected area.
+Designations may be made at a later date if warranted by the results of damage assessments.

 Individuals and business owners who sustained losses in the designated area can begin applying for assistance by registering online at www.DisasterAssistance.gov or by calling 1-800-621-3362 or 1-800-462-7585 TTY.